Tulsi: benefits, dosage, contraindications

 Antioxidant

-The antioxidant properties of tulsi are mainly due to the presence of phenolic compounds, such as eugenol, luteolin, and apigenin.
-These antioxidants effectively combat free radicals, protecting against lipid peroxidation and increasing internal antioxidant defenses such as glutathione and various enzymes like superoxide dismutase and catalase.
-Tulsi extracts have also shown their ability to reduce oxidative damage in various stress models, thus supporting their protective role in the prevention of neurodegenerative and heart diseases.
-It is noteworthy that red tulsi has a higher antioxidant content than white tulsi.
+The antioxidant properties of tulsi are mainly due to the presence of phenolic compounds, such as eugenol, luteolin and apigenin.
+These antioxidants effectively fight free radicals, protecting against lipid peroxidation and increasing internal antioxidant defenses such as glutathione and various enzymes like superoxide dismutase and catalase.
+Tulsi extracts have also been shown to reduce oxidative damage in various stress models, thereby supporting their protective role in the prevention of neurodegenerative and cardiac diseases.
+Note that red tulsi has a higher antioxidant content than white tulsi.

 Usages associés